ritiek/ritiek.github.io/_posts/2023-12-26-homelabbing-on-a-raspberry-pi.md

 After hosting quite a a few services besides Immich; the 4GB RAM on RPi4 did turn out to be a bottleneck after a while.
 Pi would start to freeze up and in the scenario it did let me SSH into it (I didn't had the USB to TTL thing set up yet) and do `btop`, it indeed seemed to be struggling with RAM while `kswapd` was seen to be hogging up all the CPU.
-And then sometimes the OOM killer kicked in and everything as a mess.
+And then sometimes the OOM killer kicked in and everything was a mess.

 I set aside 16 GB swap space on my SSD and freezes went away, but soon I learned about zram (a Linux kernel module for compressing data before storing it on RAM) and I decided to set it up to reduce SSD wear as well